djadar/augustamukam/_pages/about.md

 # News

-I will complete my PhD in October 2025 and am currently seeking a researcher position in industry or in academic, in the fields of systems, networks, or artificial intelligence.
+I will complete my PhD in December 2025 and am currently seeking a researcher position in industry or in academic, in the fields of systems, networks, or artificial intelligence.

 Thank you for your recommendations.